cybermouflons/CCSC-CTF-2020/forensics/Noonwraith's-a-hacker/Readme.md

 - What is the public IP address of the C2 server?
 (15 points)
 	<br /> **134.209.189.120**

-	* **Answer details:** This is revealed in the HTTP communcation with the requests GET /keys.txt and GET /secret.zip
+	* **Answer details:** This is revealed in the HTTP communication with the requests GET /keys.txt and GET /secret.zip

 - What is the Operating System of the compromised machine?
 (15 points)
 	<br /> **linux-gnu**